-Survey agencies usually have standard pay arrangements, which they are unlikely to amend for a particular study.
+Survey agencies usually have standard pay arrangements, which they are unlikely to amend for a particular study (see for an overview of national payment arrangements 7.1.7, table 11).
 Two standard policies are to pay interviewers an hourly rate or per completed interview.
 The former may make fieldwork costs very hard to control (and make them more expensive as a result), whereas the latter may provide less incentive for interviewers to enhance their response rates amongst individuals who are hard to reach, or hard to persuade to participate.
-On the other hand, payment per completed interview (only) might be an incentive for undocumented substitution, and a disincentive to complete contact forms and observe neighbourhood characteristics for nonresponding individuals.
+On the other hand, payment per completed interview only might be an incentive for undocumented substitution, cutting corners and a disincentive to complete contact forms and observe neighbourhood characteristics for non-responding individuals.
+Paying for completed interviews only is therefore not recommended.
+There should at least be some additional payment for unsuccessful visits and for completing the contact forms.

-Discuss the interviewer pay arrangement with the survey agency.
+• Discuss the interviewer pay arrangement with the survey agency and consider a minimum fee.
 The pay rates for the ESS should be attractive for interviewers, both with respect to the study design and difficulty and with respect to the pay on other studies.

-2.5 Monitoring interviewers' progress
+3.5 Monitoring interviewers' progress